dnsimple/dnsimple-support/content/articles/dns-hosting.md

     If you want DNSimple to act as your domain registrar, follow these instructions to [transfer your domain to DNSimple](/articles/transferring-domain).

-If you don't have a domain yet, you can [register a domain](https://dnsimple.com/tlds) with us, and subscribe to a DNS hosting plan to manage the domain with us.
+    If you don't have a domain yet, you can [sign up](https://dnsimple.com/pricing) or log in to [register a domain](https://dnsimple.com/tlds), and activate the zone       to manage your DNS with us.

-To use our DNS hosting service, the account must be subscribed to a [valid plan](https://dnsimple.com/pricing).
-Each plan provides different levels of services.
-You can selectively enable/disable the DNS hosting service for a single domain, depending on whether you need to use our DNS hosting feature or not.

 ## Adding the domain